Nature Isn’t Here to Save You

 It’s life or death

 What if we hold on to the romantic vision of nature as our protector?
-The consequences are most clearly seen in the anti-vaccer movement.
+The consequences are most clearly seen in the anti-vaxxer movement.
 The view of most parents who refuse or delay vaccination for their children is that vaccines have serious side effects (because they’re made of chemicals), so natural immunity would be safer than vaccine-induced immunity.
 But what about the data?

 Let’s look at measles, for example.
-Although the disease itself isn’t fatal in most cases, its side-effects can be.
+Although the disease itself isn’t fatal in most cases, its side effects can be.
 One of them is encephalitis, an inflammation of the brain.
 If you don’t vaccinate and contract measles the natural way, your chance of getting encephalitis with it is 1 in 1,000.
-Of those who get encephalitis, 2 in 1,000 die.
+Of those who get encephalitis, 2 in 1,000 dies.
 So, to get to natural immunity against measles, you first need to get sick and be lucky enough to avoid or survive the side effects.

 If you vaccinate yourself, you get immunity without having to get sick, and your chance of getting encephalitis as a side effect of the vaccination are 1 in 1,000,000Source:History of Vaccines.
 That’s a strong argument in favour of vaccination, but you cannot properly consider it if you believe that nature wouldn’t do you harm.